RebeccaSY/CCI-Physical-Computing-Project/README.md

 **PROBLEM**
 **There is conflict between ShiftPWM library and Servo library.
 They can't run in the same program.**
 The reason may be that they each use a timer.
+I then looked at the readme file of two libraries.
+I should changed to other output pins cause some were disabled.

-MAP:
+Soldering & Housing

-Housing:
+  VIDEO